saevarom/hlaupatimar/README.md

-# Timataka - Icelandic Running Competitions API
+# Hlaupatimar - Icelandic Running Competitions API

 A Django-based API for aggregating and managing data about running competitions and races in Iceland.
 Built with Django Ninja for modern API development and PostgreSQL for robust data storage.